 In the modified Ravitch procedure, the rib cartilages are cut away on each side and the sternum is flattened so that it will lie flat.
-One or more bars (or struts) may then be inserted under the sternum to ensure it keeps its shape.
-This is the procedure we use for complex pectus anomalies, predominantly rib deformities and for pectus carinatum.
+One or more folded meshes may then be inserted under the sternum to ensure it keeps its shape.
+This is the procedure we use for complex pectus anomalies.

-The operation involves making a horizontal cut from one side of the chest to the other.
+The operation involves making a vertical cut across the lower part of the sternum.
 Drains are inserted on each side of the chest to remove any fluid from the surgical site and the wound is closed using dissolvable stitches.
-If a strut is inserted it is intended to remain in place permanently but may be removed if it causes pain or other problems.